 History

-The Capuchin Province of St. Joseph began its Detroit ministry on Mt.
+The Capuchin Franciscan Province of St. Joseph began its Detroit ministry on Mt.
 Elliott Street in 1883 and developed a religious mission to live and work among the poor.
-The friars were offshoots of the Capuchin Order in Switzerland, spiritual advisers and confessors who found a home in the area of Detroit once known as Russell's Grove.
-It was common to see the friars traveling via horse and buggy.
-They would reach out to parishioners as far away as Roseville - a trip that was then a whole day's journey.
+The friars were part of the Order of Friars Minor Capuchin, a worldwide men's Catholic religious order based in Rome.
+The Capuchins are spiritual advisers and confessors who made their home in Detroit on the east side in a newly-platted former farmland known as Russell's Grove and today known as Islandview.
+It was common to see the friars traveling on foot, via horse and buggy or even occasionally on the new electric streetcars and interurban trains.
+The friars and partners in ministry would reach out to parishioners as far away as Roseville - a trip that was then a whole day's journey.

 Within a few years, the Capuchins built the stately St. Bonaventure Monastery on Mt.
 Elliott - purposely locating in a neighborhood where street people were known to congregate.
 Soon word spread that the Capuchins would help those in need, providing spiritual counseling as well as a sandwich.
 In 1924, Solanus Casey, a simple man - a simple priest - arrived at the monastery and forever expanded its focus.